tracedock/tracedock/README.md

 ### Requirements

-TraceDock is developed with Goland and requires the version 1.23+ of the language
+TraceDock is developed with Golang and requires the version 1.23+ of the language

 ### Installing